 The Migrant Register won’t be available from the beginning of 2020 due to out of date technology.

-The data will be available again during autumn of 2020.
+The data will be available again in November-December 2020.

 We apologize for the inconvenience.

 During the reformation some materials in our website are not available.